bbc/chaos-lambda/README.md

 EC2 instances are volatile and can be recycled at any time without warning.
-Amazon recommends running them under Auto Scaling Groups to ensure overall service availability, but it's easy to forget that instances can suddenly fail until it happens in the early hours of the morning during a holiday.
+Amazon recommends running them under Auto Scaling Groups to ensure overall service availability, but it's easy to forget that instances can suddenly fail until it happens in the early hours of the morning when everyone is on holiday.

 Chaos Lambda increases the rate at which these failures occur during business hours, helping teams to build services that handle them gracefully.